There is a limit on the number of bedrooms housing benefit will pay for, if you're renting from:

 - a registered housing association

-- or other registered social landlord
+- a registered social landlord

-Accomodation size and housing benefit
+Accommodation size and housing benefit

 - every adult couple (married or unmarried)

 - any other adult aged 16 or over (this includes non-dependants who are currently on active service in the Armed Forces)